The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

-The inflow boundary condition possesses a delicate structure for hard and (even) soft potentials: spectral gap for absorbing boundary condition ($g=0$), and exponential time decay (with exponentially decaying $g$).
-This was observed in our earlier work \cite{Deng2022}.
-To the end of this Subsection \ref{subsub11}, we assume that $\Omega$ is bounded.
+The inflow and Maxwell boundary conditions possess a delicate structure for hard and (even) soft potentials: a ``spectral'' gap for the absorbing boundary condition ($g=0$), and exponential time decay.
+This was observed in an earlier work \cite{Deng2022}.
 The crucial idea to recover the spectral gap in the case of soft potentials is to introduce a weight function in the phase variable $(x,v)\in \Omega\times \R^3$ that involves the scalar product of $x$ and $v$.
 In fact, fixing any positive constant $q>0$, we define the weight function

 It is straightforward to calculate

 and

 for a generic constant $C\geq 1$ depending only on the size of $\Omega$ but not on $q$.
 One can choose the weight function of the more general form $W=\exp\big\{-q\langle v\rangle^\vartheta (1-\epsilon \frac{x\cdot v}{\langle v\rangle})\big\}$ to generate higher velocity weight with parameters $q>0$, $0\leq\vt\leq 2$ and $\epsilon>0$.
 To keep our arguments concise, we will only use the weight $W$ in \eqref{W} due to the fact that $W\approx 1$.